saviviro/sstvars/README.md

 # is not overidentifying, the model is merely reparametrized and no estimation is
 # required (recursively identified models are just reduced form models marked as structural).

-# Identify the above logistic STVAR model by recursive identification:
+# Identify the above threshold VAR model by recursive identification:
 fitrec <- fitSSTVAR(fit, identification="recursive")
 fitrec

-# Identify the above logistic STVAR model by heteroskedasticity:
+# Identify the above threshold VAR model by heteroskedasticity:
 fithet <- fitSSTVAR(fit, identification="heteroskedasticity")
 fithet